-A faceted system is comprised of many implicitly intertwined parts: facets, a taxonomy that organizes the facets, an ability to select or focus on certain facets, and an ability to present the results of a selection or faceted query in an effective manner (Wei et al. 2013).
+A faceted system is comprised of many implicitly intertwined parts: facets, a taxonomy that organizes the facets, an ability to select or focus on certain facets, and an ability to present the results of a selection or faceted query in an effective manner [3].
 Each of these components and their extensions can be abstractly modeled with category theory.